Plumsail/forms-docs/SharePoint/examples/create-folder.rst

-How to organize related files in folders and display documents from a specific folder in a SharePoint form
+How to organize related files in folders and display documents from specific folder in a SharePoint form
 ==================================================================================================================

 .. contents:: Contents: